 The essential (but not all) factors in calculating child support are the child’s parents’ gross income, the amount of overnight time sharing each parent has with their child(ren), whether one or both parents pay for health, dental and other medical insurance expenses or child care for their child, and how many other children either party already has a pre-existing obligation to pay child support for.

 involving minor children.
 A failure to abide by a court order to pay child support can result in a suspension of a payor’s driver’s license, and present severe and even criminal consequences for the party ordered to pay child support.
 If you have questions surrounding whether you or your child’s other parent have an obligation to pay child support or have a child support enforcement action pending, you should contact our law office

-Call Us Today For Your Free Consultation At 954-757-5551
+Contact Us Today For Your Consultation At 954-757-5551